 I’m out on a limb.
 As it bends from the weight of my insecurities, I hear the branch warning me with ominous creaking.
 I’ll never think about pretense the same way.
 Obviously that was the author’s intent.
 He gets an A for the accomplishment.
 He gets another A for authenticity.
 And a third A for audacity.

-There’s little I can say the couldn’t be taken as pretentious, whether complimentary or critical.
+There’s little I can say that couldn’t be taken as pretentious, whether complimentary or critical.
 While I’m walking on eggshells, there is much to praise and a bit to question.
 I’ll start from the end, for it’s from the postscript that he gives us his backstory, a necessary bunch of personal data for making prejudgements.
 The author’s private reasons for writing the book are the supports for his argument.
 He does this through a short autobiographical show & tell, almost a confession.
 It’s a roundabout to expose his culpability, the games he’s played, and his own pretenses.

 Being between a rock and a hard place is not fun, but admitting it is even less fun.
 Why he does it is crucial to understanding his view point.
 There’s no getting away with his pretense, so by writing an apologetic for pretentiousness, he exculpates himself, and along the way, everyone else with him.
 But it makes me feel uneasy.
 Any reader following his train of thought will be stricken by the push and pull between the real and the fake, the honest and the fallacious.
 He poses the ordinary against the extraordinary from page one to the bitter end, or sweet end, depending on whether you feel he’s being upright or underhanded.